codemannnnnn/node-api-challenge/README.md

 - [ ] Describe Middleware?

+Middleware are functions we can throw in our code to do things for us.
+IE we can write one validation function and use it on multiple CRUD operations.

 - [ ] Describe a Resource?

+I'm somewhat confused on this question.
+I would say a Resource would be any of the 3rd parties we pull in our code to make things easier, like Express.

 - [ ] What can the API return to help clients know if a request was successful?

+A body of data on success or an error message to let them know something went south.

 - [ ] How can we partition our application into sub-applications?

+I'm thinking this is relating to writing middleware in express that act as sub apps that we can pass around our code and utilize DRY coding.

 ## Minimum Viable Product